WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 		return string.Format(CultureInfo.InvariantCulture, "{0}{1}", blob.Uri, sas);
 	}
 	````
-This method takes a block blob reference and creates a Blob SAS for it, with the permissions passed as parameters.
+	> **Note**: This method takes a block blob reference and creates a Blob SAS for it, with the permissions passed as parameters.
 Finally, it returns the SAS in string format.

 1. Open the _Index.cshtml_ located in the _Views\Home_ folder, and add the following code, that adds the share link to private blobs, at the end of the **else** statement.

+	(Code Snippet - _GettingStartedWindowsAzureStorage_ - _Ex4-IndexViewUpdateWithShareLink_)

 	<!-- mark:11 -->
 	````HTML